 For more information about restaurant and to see the menu here is our guide:

 Disney Princess Storybook Dining

-You can never guarantee that a certain character will actually appear but you do often find Princess Aurora, Belle, Ariel, Princess Jasmine and Snow White.
-The characters do a decent job of spending time with the guests at each table.
+You can never guarantee that a certain character will actually appear.
+However, you do often find Princess Aurora, Belle, Ariel, Princess Jasmine and Snow White.
+The characters do a good job of spending time with the guests at each table.